Written by

 The Clifton’s upper is more padded and more comfortable than the Pegasus’s upper.
 It has a non-gusseted tongue as well as a flared heel counter which provides a secure foot lockdown.
 The Clifton fits true to size but has the signature Hoka narrow fit so you may need to opt for the wide version if you have wide feet.

 If you’re a runner looking for a more versatile neutral daily trainer with high durability, the Pegasus is the better option.
-It has a Zoom Air units for extra responsiveness and it weighs less than the Clifton.
+It has a Zoom Air unit for extra responsiveness.

 If you’re a runner looking for a plusher neutral daily trainer for mainly long or recovery runs at relaxed paces, the Clifton is the better option.
 It has plenty of deep cushioning and has a more comfortable upper.
 The Clifton has better stability but lower durability than the Pegasus.